memfault/interrupt/_drafts/best-of-binutils.md

 ```

 Interesting, no calls to `prv_compute_power_sum()`.
 This tells us the call was inlined!
 We can also
 use the `-S` option to display the source code the assembly was generated from.

-While this can be
-helpful at times, it isn't always correct so just keep that in mind:
+> DISCLAIMER: While this can be helpful at times, the assembly to source code mapping isn't always correct.

 ```
 00000134 <compute_power_sum>: